Applying to study Medicine at Southampton? Here are some of our most frequently asked questions.

 BM(EU): After their initial induction in Kassel, Germany, students are taught in the UK alongside BM5 students.
 In year three students return to Germany and for the next three years are mainly taught at Klinikum Kassel and other local health care facilities.
 BM(EU) students return to Southampton during years three, four and five for revision and assessments.

 No. Students are allocated to a mixture of clinical attachments in order to give a variety of clinical settings, different hospitals and locations across the specialties.
 In their final year students are given the opportunity to swap one location or all attachments with a colleague during the allocations process.

-Students undertake a variety of assessments throughout the programmes - methods include in-course assignments; multiple choice papers; one-best answer papers; problem solving and short notes papers; spotters; clinical attachment assessments plus clinical examinations including mini-CEX and OSCEs (mini clinical examinations and objective structured clinical examinations).
+Students undertake a variety of assessments throughout the programmes - methods include in-course assignments; multiple choice papers; one-best answer papers; problem solving and short notes papers; spotters; clinical attachment assessments plus clinical examinations including Assessments of Clinical Competence (ACC) and OSCEs (Objective Structured Clinical Examinations).
 Students also undertake assessments for a variety of student-selected units, and will be assessed on their group work and by their peers at various stages.

 All programmes are full-time.
 In BM6 year zero students are normally taught over three days.

 The BM5 & BM(EU) programmes are full-time and based around students undertaking about 40 hours of learning activity each week including about 22 hours scheduled activity and about 18 hours of non-scheduled activity (comprising tutor-directed and self-directed activity).
 Students follow a 30-week year in the first two years with normal University vacation periods.
 From year three onwards, students are based in hospital settings and undertake full-time attachments including some early

 The BM4 programme is full-time.
 In the first two years the normal University academic year will apply, except for a two-week clinical attachment, plus an additional two days.
 For all programmes, the academic years from year three onwards are also longer with much less vacation time.